Bicycles by Design, The Tandem Shop, and Tandem Experience – Covid update

 We have hand sanitiser available as you enter and leave the shop

-We will clean all common touched surfaces such as door handles and stair rails regularly during the day
+We will clean all commonly touched surfaces such as door handles and stair rails regularly during the day

 We will clean/sanitise hand grips/saddles and other surfaces of your bike before receiving it or handing back to you

 - Due to social distancing (keeping 2 metres apart) we are not able to offer bike fitting at this current time

-The scientific advice also says that fresh air is good for you and what better way to get it and also keep your distance from others is take a bike ride.
+The scientific advice also says that fresh air is good for you and what better way to get it and also keep your distance from others is to take a bike ride.

 We’re so lucky to work in a field that brings so much to the world.
 Who can argue with the benefits of fresh air, vigorous exercise, and the freedom and joy that bicycling can give?

 “Although the latest Government guidelines, suggests that face coverings are not now mandatory when visiting the shop.
-Through our own risk assessment we have decided to continue to request that customer use face masks when in the shop and showroom and respect social distancing.
+Through our own risk assessment, we have decided to continue to request that customers use face masks when in the shop and showroom and respect social distancing.
 We also have the NHS Track and Trace QR system in position on the front door, so please download it if you are using the NHS Track and Trace App?
 All staff members are also wearing face coverings and social distancing is observed”.

 Good health to you, and may all of your bike rides be glorious.